AMD's Ryzen 9 3800X flagship processor may feature 16 cores

 Everyone gets an upgrade

-Lastly, the Ryzen 3 3300X is curiously listed as 6 core and 12 thread chip, whereas its predecessor was a more traditional quad-core processor.
+Lastly, the Ryzen 3 3300X is curiously listed as six-core and 12-thread chip, whereas its predecessor was a more traditional quad-core processor.
 This leaves us to wonder what AMD’s rumored quad-core processor will be – perhaps the Ryzen 3 3300X, or possibly a replacement for the Ryzen 3 2200G?

 Despite this incredible bounty of leaks from a retailer, there’s no word on how much these processors will cost.
 We’re also a little skeptical as to how much of this is real, simply because it still seems impossible to fit 16 cores into a mainstream CPU.